Elin Wikström / Anna Brag

 Statistics about the cyclists travelling in reverse or forward flashed up on the electronic display panel installed on the clubhouse.
 Anyone with a keen interest in this novel form of transport could purchase the gear wheels needed to modify a bike as a multiple or take part in excursions and talks held by the club.1

 For Wikström and Brag Returnity was a means of highlighting the image of Münster as a cycle-friendly city, as well as addressing the active engagement of German citizens in the running of clubs and associations.2 As a social platform their project brought people together, helped them to jointly acquire an ability that afforded a novel way of viewing the city.
-By reversing people’s direction of travel the artists not only took the routines of everyday life to absurd lengths but also tested their readiness to change their patterns of behaviour.
+By reversing people’s riding direction the artists not only took the routines of everyday life to absurd lengths but also tested their readiness to change their patterns of behaviour.

 Sarah Kristin Happersberger